 B.A., North Adams State College, 1982

-Jim Niedbalski currently teaches Writing and Reporting the News II, Issues in Journalism, Magazine Writing and Editing and Radio Practicum, and is adviser to WJJW, 91.1 FM, the FCC-licensed student radio station.
-In two stints at MCLA totaling 21 years, Jim has taught a wide variety of English/Communications courses, including College Writing, Introduction to Mass Media, Literary Journalism, Business Writing, Publication Design, Magazine Writing, and Media Law and Ethics.
-Jim was an adviser to The Beacon from 1991-2002 and 2012-2014.
+Jim Niedbalski currently teaches Writing and Reporting the News I and II, and Radio Practicum, and is adviser to WJJW, 91.1 FM, the FCC-licensed student radio station.
+In two stints at MCLA totaling 23 years, Jim has taught a wide variety of English/Communications courses, including College Writing, Introduction to Mass Media, Literary Journalism, Business Writing, Publication Design, Magazine Writing, and Media Law and Ethics.
+Jim was an adviser to The Beacon from 1991-2002, 2012-2014, and 2018-2020.

 “Despite the significant changes of the last 10-15 years in journalism and media, there is still an acute need for good journalism – clear, concise reporting and writing, presented in multimedia formats.
 And we have to continue to be as accurate and fair as possible in our reporting – that will never change.